practicingruby/practicing-ruby-paid/posts/v6/008-procedural-to-oop.md

- > **NOTE:** This issue of Practicing Ruby one of several experiments
-> to be published in Volume 6.
-It intentionally breaks away from the traditional
+> **NOTE:** This issue of Practicing Ruby was one of several content experiments that was run in Volume 6.
+It uses a cookbook format (e.g. problem -> solution -> discussion) instead of the traditional long-form article format we use in most Practicing Ruby articles.
-> article format that we have developed over the years in the hopes of finding
-> new and interesting ways for you to level up your programming skills.
-The
-> primary purpose of these experiments is to get feedback from our readers, so
-> please do share your thoughts about each of them!

-In this article, we'll attempt a repeat experiment of the recipe-style format used in [Issue 6.6](https://practicingruby.com/articles/103).
-You'll find that the content that follows is much shorter than the average Practicing Ruby article, while maintaining a similar level of density.
-Please leave a comment letting me know whether you like this style or not, and what suggestions you might have for improving it!

----

 **Problem: An adhoc script has devolved into an unmaintainable mess**